 Our staff are doing heroic work every day in these uncertain times—but they simply can’t do it alone.
 Below are five ways you can help young people experiencing homelessness stay safe and healthy during this pandemic:

 The best way you can help us right now is by making a financial gift.
-Responding to this crisis is costly.
-Every dollar is powerful.
-We need to be nimble and meet immediate needs.
+Responding to this crisis is costly and we need to remain nimble to meet the demands of each day.
 That requires cash on hand.
 Every dollar is powerful.

 We need more food items to support young people.
 We also need books, art supplies, games, and other items to stay positive and pass the time.
 You can ship items directly to us here.

 We are deeply grateful for all frontline staff, including Amazon warehouse workers who are showing up every day to ensure life-saving supplies reach those in need.
 We stand in solidarity with them and their right to protection and safety as employees.

 We’re all in this together.
 Follow us on Facebook, Twitter, and Instagram to witness acts of courage and inspiration from our heroes.
-Help us raise awareness about young people experiencing homelessness and the impact of COVID-19 on our work by sharing with you friends and networks.
+Help us raise awareness about young people experiencing homelessness and the impact of COVID-19 on our work by sharing with your friends and networks.

 Let us know now that you’re excited to join us on October 9th for the rescheduled YouthCare annual luncheon!
 As always, we’ll have incredible stories of transformation and would love to save you a seat!